Senior IMG doctors share their top tips for starting out in the NHS.

 Be proactive when things go wrong

 - Working in the NHS can be difficult and stressful, with things happening extremely quickly.
-It’s important to realise that things will not always be smooth sailing, but it’s important to know where to turn when they don’t go to plan.
+It’s important to know where to turn when they don’t go to plan.

 - Speak to a senior colleague to identify where things could have gone better and, if a patient was involved, whether to approach the patient with a colleague.